MiRo-projects/dashboard/README.md

 ## Acknowledgements

-Dashboard design and code is based on the original [MiRo GUI](https://github.com/hamidehkerdegari/graphical_interface) by Hamideh Kerdegari.
+Dashboard design and code by David Buxton, based on the original [MiRo GUI](https://github.com/hamidehkerdegari/graphical_interface) by Hamideh Kerdegari.